Monster parents: Japan

 The parents in this category who believe in children-centered policy demand excessive requests to teachers.
 For instance, "report me how many times my child raised his/her hand in the class."
 The centralization of parents' attention on single child will explains this as a result of lower number of children.

 Effects on children

 Social effects

-Monster parents often interfere in their children's personal life and tend to cosset them.
+Monster parents often interfere in their children's personal life and tend to coddle them.
 As a result, these children often end up developing anti-social personality traits and attitudes and tend to be overly-reliant on their parents.
 A commonly used term in Asia to describe this phenomenon is "prince/princess sickness".
 These children have also been seen to exhibit tendencies towards aggression and violence to get their way, according to some researchers.

 Psychological effects

 Monster parents tend to be very overprotective of their children and often coddle them for most of their childhood.
 Because of this, children of monster parents often grow up to exhibit bad behavior and narcissistic personality traits.
 Monster parents also place a great deal of pressure on their children to excel in school in order to be admitted into more prestigious schools.
 This places an enormous amount of pressure and stress on the children.
 Children have to handle a significant workload at school, which may be too intense for them to deal with.
 They are constantly expected to expand their knowledge and skills.
 Children of monster parents often feel depressed and disappointed in themselves if they fail to meet the expectations of their parents.
 This anxiety can build up in the children and cause severe mental illness.
 It may even lead to suicide.